‘We’ll Meet Again’ Host Ann Curry Shares Inspiring Stories Of Hope And Courage

 — Karen Sands MCC, BCC (@KarenSands) January 19, 2018

-Curry, who serves as executive producer and reporter for the series, uses her unique and unequaled ability to share stories that are so emotionally moving there were times when no one could hold back the tears.
+Curry, who serves as executive producer and reporter for the series, uses her unique and unequaled ability to share stories that are so emotionally moving, there were times when no one could hold back the tears.

 “It was just lovely to watch them reunite.
 We had our headsets on.
 We were trying to stay away, a little bit back from them so that they could really have that moment alone.
 We wanted to honor that, respect that.
 I mean, we were all sobbing, including the cameramen.”

-Events in history brought many of these fascinating people together and at times ripped them apart.
-Now Curry brings them back together to complete their story, and the results will definitely be inspiring and emotionally charged.
+Events in history brought many of these fascinating people together, and at times, ripped them apart.
+Now, Curry brings them back together to complete their story, and the results will definitely be inspiring and emotionally charged.
 Viewers will also receive a thoroughly researched glimpse of what life was like for these people throughout some of the most turbulent and difficult times in history.
 “We’ll Meet Again” premieres on Tuesday, January 23 at 8 p.m.
 ET on the PBS channel.